macosten/castle-escape/README.md

 While I lack experience with cc65 and NES development in general, I imagine this isn't a terrible start...

+Be warned that C targeted at cc65 (due to the nature of the 6502) is often abnormal: globals are encouraged (because the C stack is considered slow), lookup tables are commonplace (because multiplication/division except by powers of 2 is slow)...
+I could go on, but [this page](https://github.com/ilmenit/CC65-Advanced-Optimizations) will do a better job of documenting optimizations for cc65 than I can.

 ## Building

 (If you're just looking to download the ROM, just go to the `build` folder and grab it from there.)